smartboxgroup/integration-framework-bundle/README.md

 ## Current status

-This library is **NOT stable** yet.
 We are currently working on creating a detailed documentation that will be published here soon.

 If you are interested in knowing more you can have a first look at the code and contact the [Integration team](mailto:si-integration@smartbox.com) at Smartbox.